 What We Do

-With a dedicated recruiter for veterans and individuals with disabilities, the Career Transition Project assists the University in identifying qualified job seekers who are ready for a welcoming work environment.
+With a dedicated Diversity and Career Transition Consultant for veterans and individuals with disabilities, the consultant assists the University in identifying qualified job seekers who are ready for a welcoming work environment.

 How We Do It

-With outreach to hundreds of referral sources and partnerships comprised of agencies, schools, universities, and individuals, the Project actively recruits, hires, and trains qualified individuals and provides guidance to University departments.
+With outreach to hundreds of referral sources and partnerships comprised of agencies, schools, universities, and individuals, the consultant actively recruits, hires, and trains qualified individuals and provides guidance to University departments.

 Individuals with disABILITIES